Nebo15/logger_json/README.md

 ## Log Format

-LoggerJSON provides two JSON formatters out of the box (see below for implementing your own custom formatter).
+LoggerJSON provides three JSON formatters out of the box (see below for implementing your own custom formatter).

 The `LoggerJSON.Formatters.BasicLogger` formatter provides a generic JSON formatted message with no vendor specific entries in the payload.
 A sample log entry from `LoggerJSON.Formatters.BasicLogger` looks like the following: